AhmedElqaffas/TheMoviesDatabase/README.md

 The user can also add the movie or series to favorites, the item will be added to a favorites list.
 There are two separate lists; one for movies, and the other is for series.
 <p align="center"><img src="/screens/favorite_animation.jpeg" alt="alt text" width="250" height="400"></p>
 <p align="center"><img src="/screens/favorites_list.jpeg" alt="alt text" width="250" height="400"></p>
 Notice that adding a movie to favorites shows a short animation of a full heart emerging from the movie/series poster.
-Similarly, removing an item form favorites shows a broken heart animation.
+Similarly, removing an item from favorites shows a broken heart animation.
 <p align="center"><img src="/screens/broken_1.jpeg" alt="alt text" width="250" height="400">
 <img src="/screens/broken_2.jpeg" alt="alt text" width="250" height="400"></p>
 <br></br>